 I grew up in the suburbs of Washington D.C. and attended Virginia Commonwealth University, where I earned a BA in English literature with a minor concentration in Women’s Studies.
 As a part of my senior thesis, I delved into the colonial records at the Library of Virginia, and quickly developed an enthusiasm for musty manuscripts.
 I went on to earn a PhD in History at the University of Pennyslvania under the direction of Daniel Richter, with an additional certification in Gender Studies.
-I worked as Visiting Assistant Professor at Sarah Lawrence College, and subsequently as Assistant Professor at the University of Wisconsin-Milwaukee, before coming to Corpus in 2017 as Fellow and Tutor in North American Women’s History.
+I worked as Visiting Assistant Professor at Sarah Lawrence College, and subsequently as Assistant Professor at the University of Wisconsin-Milwaukee, before coming to Corpus in 2017 as Fellow and Tutor in Atlantic World Women’s History.

 Research and Teaching